Living with another person can be both challenging and rewarding.

 If problems between roommates arise during the school year, a completed Roommate Agreement Form can help sort out the problem by returning to the arrangements you’ve agreed to previously.
 Even if a form has not been filled out, it can still be a useful tool in the moment to resolve a difficult situation by creating new guidelines.

-If the roommates are unable to resolve a situation themselves, they should reach out to their Resident Assistant to help mediate and find a solution.
+If the roommates are unable to resolve a situation themselves, they should reach out to their Resident Assistant to help mediate, listen, counsel and help try and find a solution.